-B. Voluntary, Confidential Reporting
+B. Voluntary, Confidential Reporting and Anonymous Reporting

-UC Riverside has established voluntary reporting options for victims and/or witnesses of a crime to report incidents, while maintaining the confidentiality of the victim to the highest extent possible.
-Clery Act crimes reported confidentially are included in the annual disclosure of crime statistics, as required, and timely warnings may be made in response.
+UC Riverside has established voluntary reporting options for victims and/or witnesses of a crime to report incidents, while maintaining the anonymity of the reporter and/or the victim to the highest extent possible.
+Clery Act crimes reported confidentially-without the identity of the victim-are included in the annual disclosure of crime statistics, as required, and timely warnings may be made in response.
 In addition, administrative or law enforcement action may be taken in response to anonymous or confidential reports, if appropriate.